 Hentyle Yapp is an Assistant Professor in the Department of Art and Public Policy at NYU.
 He is also affiliated faculty with Performance Studies, Comparative Literature, the Disability Council, and Asian/Pacific/American Institute.
 Before joining NYU, Yapp was an Assistant Professor and Mellon-Chau Postdoctoral Fellow in Gender and Women's Studies at Pomona College and lectured at San Francisco State University.

 His research broadly engages the theoretical and methodological implications of queer, feminist, disability, and critical race studies for questions regarding the state and the transnational.
 He is the co-editor with C. Riley Snorton of Saturation: Race, Art, and the Circulation of Value (MIT Press), which is on race and the art world.
-His essays have appeared or are forthcoming in GLQ: A Journal of Lesbian and Gay Studies, Verge: Studies in Global Asias, Women and Performance: A Journal of Feminist Theory, Journal of Literary & Cultural Disability Studies, and Journal of Visual Culture, amongst other venues.
+His essays have appeared or are forthcoming in American Quarterly, GLQ: A Journal of Lesbian and Gay Studies, Verge: Studies in Global Asia, Women and Performance: A Journal of Feminist Theory, Journal of Literary & Cultural Disability Studies, and Journal of Visual Culture, amongst other venues.
 He is also part of the Social Text editorial collective.

 - BA, Brown University, French Literature

 - JD, UCLA School of Law, specializations in Critical Race Theory and Public Interest Law

 - PhD, UC Berkeley, Performance Studies with a designated emphasis in Women, Gender, and Sexuality.